distrinet-emu/distrinet-emu.github.io/amazonEC2.md

 Find the public ip of your deployment with AWS web interface.
  ![alt text](images/Public_ip.png)

-In this can connect with:
+In this case we can connect with:
 ```
 ssh root@3.124.70.157
 ```